THE BEST PRIVATE DAY TRIPS FROM BELGRADE TO THE NORTH OF SERBIA - TOURS OF VOJVODINA

 We will first head to the extreme north of Vojvodina and the Pannonian plain's sandy area.
 SUBOTICA is a multi-confessional, multi-linguistic, and multi-ethnic city, a genuine "city of minorities" that belonged to Austro-Hungary until World War I. The old town with more than 400 buildings - real architectural gems has received protection and recognition as an area of historical importance.

 As the 19th century was drawing to a close a luxurious new style, Art Nouveau was taking Europe by storm.
 Art Nouveau developed as an opposition to the existing, officially recognized forms of arts, crafts, and architecture.
-Subotica became a keen convert to the Hungarian version of Art Nouveau called Hungarian Floral Secession.
-In forty years, many of Subotica's most beautiful buildings, in what is now a protected area of the old town, were built.
+Subotica became a keen convert to the Hungarian version of Art Nouveau called Floral Secession.
+In forty years, the majority of Subotica's most beautiful buildings, in what is now a protected area of the old town, were built.
+Today, 400 buildings are under state protection.

 The affluent Jewish community built the Synagogue, one of the most outstanding Art Nouveau religious buildings in Central Europe.
 We will step inside and admire the recently restored interior and its wonderful multi-colored stained-glass windows.